We offer a wide selection of Airsoft Mosfets, which are high-tech, programmable electrical components that take your airsoft gun to the next level.

 We have plenty of the latest models available, ranging in price and features to fit any budget and playing style.

-Showing 1–21 of 56 results
+Showing 1–21 of 45 results

-Airsoft Mosfets ACU and control systems
+Airsoft Mosfets & Control systems

 In short, a MOSFET ( Metal–Oxide–Semiconductor Field-Effect Transistor )is a transistor that switches electronic signals and power to a device.

-When your trigger is full compressed and full contact is made, the gun will cycle.
+When your trigger is fully compressed and full contact is made, the gun will cycle.
 A MOSFET will not allow you to fire until an electrical circuit is firm and complete.
 A weak connection creates arcing, which thus creates carbon build-up on your trigger contacts.

-Firstly, it will cause the contacts to stick periodically which will cause the gun to continuously shoot on full auto even after the trigger is released or in semi-auto, will not let you repeat a shot until the contacts finally release from each other.
+Firstly, it will cause the contacts to stick periodically which will cause the gun to continuously shoot at full auto even after the trigger is released or in semi-auto, will not let you repeat a shot until the contacts finally release from each other.

 A common myth is that only LIPO (Lithium-Polymer / LiPoly / LifePo) batteries require MOSFETS.
 The truth of the matter is that a MOSFET is not required on any AEG, simply a recommendation.